entropyxyz/entropy-core/crates/test-cli/README.md

 ### Help

-To see usage information you can run the `help` command:
+Use the `help` command to see usage information for this executable:

 ```shell
 entropy-test-cli -- help`